nayuding9-commits/nayuding9-commits/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on using Github.
 - 🌱 I’m currently learning Statsitics
-- My name is nayu, you can find information from there.
+- My name is nayu, you can find my information from there.
 <!--
 **nayuding9-commits/nayuding9-commits** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.